dh4wall/StockSage/README.md

 * **Frontend**: Deployed on **Vercel**, configured to use the `frontend` directory.
 * **Backend**: Deployed on **Render**, configured to use the `backend` directory.

+### Keeping the Backend Alive
+Render's free web services spin down after 15 minutes of inactivity, which can cause a delay on the first request.
+To prevent this, this project uses a free cron job from **[UptimeRobot](https://uptimerobot.com/)** to send a request to the backend's health check route (`/`) every 10 minutes.
+This keeps the service active and ensures instant response times.

 <div align="center">
   <a href="https://your-vercel-link.vercel.app/">
     <img src="https://img.shields.io/badge/Vercel-000000?style=for-the-badge&logo=vercel&logoColor=white" alt="Vercel Deploy" />